-Objective To determine whether government agencies are achieving best value from surplus land.
+This report examines whether government agencies are achieving the best value possible from surplus land.